 What is Inbound Abuse Monitor?

-Inbound Abuse Monitor identifies the most problematic or "top offending" IPs for Postmasters on a daily basis and displays pertinent information about those IPs in a simple and clear user interface.
-This reduces the need for Postmasters to search through thousands of IPs and allows them to quickly obtain the information necessary to make informed decisions around filtering and blocking.
+Inbound Abuse Monitor identifies the most problematic or "top offending" IPs on a daily basis and displays pertinent information about those IPs in a simple and clear user interface.
+This reduces the need to search through thousands of IPs and allows you to quickly obtain the information necessary to make informed decisions around filtering and blocking.

 How do we choose 'Top Offending' IPs?